Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 By default, the header bar will show the window title, a minimize-, maximize-, and close-button.
 We can completely hide the header bar using `set_is_decorated!(window, false)`, which also means the user has now way to move or close the window.

-In addition to the child in the content area of the window, `Window` supports inserting a widget into the titlebar using [`set_titlebar_widget!`](@ref), this will usually be a widget of type [`HeaderBar`](@ref), which we will learn about later in this chapter, though any arbitrary widget can be inserted.

 #### Modality & Transience

 When dealing with multiple windows, we can influence the way two windows interact with each other.
 Two of these interactions are determined by whether a window is **modal** and whether it is **transient** for another window.